 That was how it went for a couple of years until I returned to Columbia University to complete my degree.
 I re ceived a letter from the Vet erans Department telling me where and when to report.
 The New York office was much bigger and had a brighter atmosphere than the one in Spring field but the shock of my first visit had a terrific impact.

 When I went into the dressing room to strip down for analysis, I found about 30 young men in various stages of undress, all chatting cheerfully.
-The major thing they had in common was there were limbs missing from their bodies, arms and legs, one or both.

 When my turn came with the doctor, I could barely speak.
 He kept looking at me strangely as he described my problems and the possible alleviations.
 One of them was new kinds of support, some of them up above my knees.
 I was thinking about all the young men in the locker room who seemed to be taking their losses in stride, smiling and joking in a normal manner.